False Data Injection Threats in Active Distribution Systems: A Comprehensive Survey: Background

 \subsection{False Data Injection Threats}

-The concept of FDI attacks was first coined by Liu et al. \cite{10.1145/1653662.1653666} and quickly became one of the stealthiest and devastating attacks on power systems.
-More specifically, during FDI attacks, an attacker attempts to compromise sensor readings stealthily such that gross errors are introduced into data or aggregation procedures while evading detection \cite{Ahmed_Pathan_2020}.
+Dubbed as one of the most critical malicious cyber-threats in power systems, an adversary tends to deliberately compromise sensor readings by orchestrating injection of false information into sensor measurements.
+Specifically, during FDI attacks, an attacker attempts to compromise sensor readings stealthily such that gross errors are introduced into data or aggregation procedures while evading detection.
 The objective of an attacker is to introduce an attack vector $a$ into the data measurements while evading bad data detection by operators.
 This results in maliciously compromising the state variables across distribution networks.
-In simple words, during a FDI attack, an adversary manipulates the real measuring vector which can be mathematically denoted as in Equation \ref{Fdi} below:

-where $z$ is the original sensor information, $z_{a}$ is the corrupted measurement and $a$ is the attack vector.
-In any case, corrupted information can be achieved by one of the following \cite{Ahmed_Pathan_2020}: \begin{itemize} \item Deletion of data from the original measurement information, $z$. \item Change of data in the original measurement information, $z$. \item Addition of fake data to the original measurement information, $z$. \end{itemize}

-In addition to formulating an FDI attack to a generalized system, adversaries may be subject to several inequality constraints to simultaneously minimize the probability of detection of the launched attack and minimize the probability of detection of such attacks.
+In simple words, during a FDI attack, an adversary manipulates the real measuring vector which can be mathematically denoted as $z_{a} = z + a$ where $z$ is the original sensor information, $z_{a}$ is the corrupted measurement and $a$ is the attack vector.
+In any case, corrupted information can be achieved by one of the following: 1) Deletion of data from the original measurement information, $z$.
+2) Change of data in the original measurement information, $z$.
+3) Addition of fake data to the original measurement information, $z$.
+Furthermore, adversaries may be subject to several inequality constraints that simultaneously minimize the probability of detection of the launched attack and minimize the probability of detection of such attacks.